sjtrimble/angular/aio/content/getting-started/index.md

 Following the mental model of HTML, components have state being given to them.
 This is accomplished by binding to the property of a component or HTML element.

+*JAF: Not sure I understand the lead-in.
+You can bind a property so that whenever the value changes in the component, that new value appears on the screen.
+Should we mention two-way data binding?*

 <aio-gs-property-binding></aio-gs-property-binding>

 #### ( ) Event binding

-You can listen of standard HTML events, or custom events that you will create later through components.
+You can listen to standard HTML events or custom events (which you create through components).

 <aio-gs-event-binding></aio-gs-event-binding>

 #### *ngIf

-You can add and remove elements from the page dynamically using an `NgIf` directive. `*ngIf` is known as a structural directive because it changes which HTML or components are rendered to the user at any given moment.
-Any directive with an * is called a structural directive and will have similar functionality.
+You can add and remove elements from the page dynamically using an `NgIf` directive. `*ngIf` is known as a "structural directive" because it changes the structure of the HTML DOM.
+In other words, it changes which HTML or components are displayed (rendered) any given moment.

+Any directive with an * is called a structural directive and has similar functionality.

+*JAF: Link to where they can learn more.
+Explain relationship between 'NgIf' in the API and *ngIf in the template.*

 <aio-gs-ng-if></aio-gs-ng-if>